dmack6464/PortaLock/README.md

 # PortaLock
-PortaLock is a portable lockscreen written in AutoHotkey.
+PortaLock is a portable lockscreen written in AutoHotkey.<br><br>
+The default password is pwd